WGBH-MLA/openvault3/app/views/collections/march_on_washington.md

 ## Listening Guide

-In 1963, eight years before National Public Radio hit the airwaves, WGBH and a small network of radio stations dubbed the “Educational Radio Network” (ERN) teamed up to broadcast full, uninterrupted coverage of the March on Washington for Jobs and Freedom.
+In 1963, eight years before National Public Radio hit the airwaves, GBH and a small network of radio stations dubbed the “Educational Radio Network” (ERN) teamed up to broadcast full, uninterrupted coverage of the March on Washington for Jobs and Freedom.
 As the march unfolded, quarter-inch tape rolled in Boston, recording speeches by Martin Luther King, Jr., John Lewis of the Student Non-Violent Coordinating Committee, music by Mahalia Jackson and a very young Bob Dylan and Joan Baez, an interview with Marlon Brando and much more…15 hours altogether.
-These tapes, now in the WGBH Media Library and Archives, are the only complete audio coverage of the broadcast in existence.
+These tapes, now in the GBH Archives, are the only complete audio coverage of the broadcast in existence.

 This coverage, with transcripts, has been made available to the public in its entirety via [OpenVault’s March on Washington Collection](/collections/march_on_washington/ern-coverage).